GrossfieldLab/loos/INSTALL.md

 installed by default, however we've found that lapack must also be installed in order to build LOOS.

+You may need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system).

 ### Documentation

 To build the documentation: